CALL ACE 954-953-5861

 When Manufacturers Breach Their Duty of Care

 There are different reasons why you might file a product liability claim, and this will depend on what caused your injuries.
+Some common breaches of duty stated in product liability cases include:

 • Defective design of the product